Molecular communication in one-dimensional channels with active transport and crowding: Introduction

 In this paper, we explore the role of active, nonequilibrium transport in MC channels in two manifestations and investigate their consequences in the context of 1D channels.
 Specifically, we have considered channels where active transport happens (a) through static molecular relays and (b) through a mixture of active and passive particles.
 Physically, case (a) investigates the variation of MI with the strength of \emph{extrinsic} nonequilibrium drive, and case (b) investigates the same for \emph{intrinsic} drives.
 These scenarios have been motivated by experimental observations and prior theoretical works.
-Studies have shown that information transmission in cells might be improved by having relays, in which a molecule can trigger the release of the same type of molecule~\cite{dieterle2020dynamics, strickland2023self}.
-Relay signaling motifs in neutrophils can lead to diffusive information waves~\cite{dieterle2020dynamics}.
-In fact, MC through active transport can be a way of using aspects of communication theory to understand biological signaling networks \cite{nakano2017molecular}.
+For example, studies have shown that information transmission in cells might be improved by having relays, in which a molecule can trigger the release of the same type of molecule~\cite{dieterle2020dynamics,strickland2024self}.
+Relay signaling motifs, which act as an extrinsic drive for signaling molecules in neutrophils, can lead to diffusive information waves~\cite{dieterle2020dynamics}.
+Motor proteins walking on a microtubule consume ATP and thus have intrinsic drive.
+In some cases, these motors can bind to specific proteins on the microtubule and drive them, such as in the case of Tau proteins in neurons~\cite{HINRICHS201238559}.
+Such a situation can give rise to active-passive mixtures along the microtubule.
+Alternatively, molecular motors such as kinesin can shuttle non-motor microtubule-associated proteins (MAPs) by biasing their diffusion without binding to them~\cite{Farhadi2025.06.28.662138}.
+Both of these cases are examples of systems having intrinsic drive.
+Additionally, MC through active transport can be a way of using aspects of communication theory to understand biological signaling networks \cite{nakano2017molecular}.